tars-06/Ping-Pong-Game/README.md

 - C++ compiler (supporting C++11 or later)
 - Raylib library installed in C Drive
 ## Installation

+Although I have included the final executable file main.exe, if you want to build it by yourself you can do so by following steps-

 1. Clone the repository:
 ```shell
 git clone https://github.com/tars-06/ping-pong-game.git